mozilla-services/sync-tps-setup/README.md

 # TPS automation

 TPS is Testing and Performance for (Firefox) Sync.
 It's a test suite that lives in `mozilla-central`.
+Documentation for TPS is on MDN at https://developer.mozilla.org/en-US/docs/Mozilla/Projects/TPS_Tests.

 This piece of automation is designed to run TPS on a designated schedule from an Ubuntu 14.04 LTS node in AWS.

 # Steps to follow